 - A honey brown champagne style (12 oz) with a tooled crown finish embossed E Matthews Sons on a slug plate.

-The first three date to before the sons took over the business so they’re pre-1898.
+The first three date to before the sons took over the business so they’re pre-1899.
 The first two are probably early 1890’s.
-The third was found together with the fourth so they probably date to right around the take over date; say 1897 (E Matthews)-1900 (E Matthews Sons).
-The fifth is a crown top and dates to the early 1900’s.
+The third was found together with the fourth so they probably date to right around the take over date; say 1898 (E Matthews)-1900 (E Matthews Sons).
+The fifth is a crown top and likely dates to the early 1900’s.